BrickMMO/tasks/documentation.markdown

 ## BrickMMO

 > [!NOTE]
-> If you are completing a BrickMMO related project you **NOT** be creating the actual documentaion.
+> If you are completing a BrickMMO related project you **NOT** be creating the actual documentation.
 You will be providing instructions and content for first semester students to complete your documentation.

 All [BrickMMO](https://brickmmo.com/) projects include documentation using an [About Website](https://github.com/BrickMMO/template-about-markdown).
 These websites track what work was done during each version and who contributed.
 These pages can be linked to in student portfolios to document their contributions.